A/B Testing Sample Size: A Definitive Guide for Beginners

 10. Achieving Statistical Significance

-Getting this number wrong can lead to unreliable results, wasted resources, or missed opportunities.
-Here are some tips to help you get it right:
+Getting the sample size wrong can lead to unreliable results, wasted resources, or missed opportunities.
+The following tips help you determine the right number.

 1. Understand Your Current Metrics